alh-industries/L4Vstaticsite-jules/README.md

 # Law4Veterans Static Site

-This project is a static website version of `www.Law4Veterans.com`.
+This project is a static website version of `www.Law4Veterans.com`

 ## Live Preview

 A live preview of the site is available while this development environment is running.
 You can access it at:

+Web url: ALH.llc

 [http://localhost:8000](http://localhost:8000)

 The server is running in the background.
 If you need to restart it, you can use the following command: